 - Intimate managerial staffs usually run small companies and, there will be no institutional ownership.
 So, small-caps can adapt to changes sooner.

-- Growth: Compared to larger companies, small-caps have a higher room for growth.
+- High Growth Potential: Small-cap companies are often young and in their growth phase.
+They may have innovative ideas and the potential to disrupt their industries.
+This translates to the possibility of significant stock price appreciation as the company grows and expands its market share.
+Compared to larger companies, small-caps have a higher room for growth.
 So, investors who like high-risk investments are attracted to this option.

 - Only a little attention is paid by analysts/institutional investors to small-cap companies because of very low liquidity.
 Thus small-cap stocks stay hidden most of the time.

-- While investing in small-caps, there is a chance for discovering unknown values.
+- Attractive Valuations: While investing in small-caps, there is a chance for discovering unknown values.
 Because small-cap companies are not noticeable enough, they hold a greater chance of being undervalued, which can be beneficial.
+Small-cap stocks may be undervalued by the market due to their lack of visibility compared to large-cap companies.
+This presents an opportunity for investors who can identify undervalued gems with high growth potential.

 - Small-cap companies are a relatively newer entrant in the industry which means the business is unsteady and relies on a lot of external factors.
 So changes in external factors affect the small-cap companies.